Mahendra522/Data-Analysis-using-Julia-SIR-model-on-Ebola-Virus-/README.md

 # Data-Analysis-using-Julia-SIR-model-on-Ebola-Virus-
-Using the Julia Scientific Programming to analyze the spread of Ebola Virus Disease Thanks to  University of Cape Town, Coursera.
+Using the Julia Scientific Programming to analyze the spread of Ebola Virus Disease.

+Thanks to  University of Cape Town, Coursera.